gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

   - [ ] Connect to a Teleport node
   - [ ] Connect to a OpenSSH node
   - [ ] Check agent forwarding is correct based on role and proxy mode.
-     - Set `forward_agent: true` under the `options` section of your role, and then test that your teleport certs show up when you run `ssh-add -l` on the node.

 #### Top Nav
 - [ ] Verify that cluster selector displays all (root + leaf) clusters